jess/brownwebdesign/app/posts/2013-11-25-000000-back-everything-up.markdown

 up to.
 So I followed this popular article about setting up  [TimeMachine on Ubuntu](http://kremalicious.com/ubuntu-as-mac-file-server-and-time-machine-volume/) and it worked great.
 Then Rack Space bought a little company called Jungle Disk and they had an option for Unbuntu to backup files to S3 or Rackspace's cloud files for an off site solution.

 This worked really well because I had everything in one place and lots of redundancy.
-I had a 2nd hard drive in the dev server that I rsynced to and also had a copy, I had another computer in the office that I rsynced to, and I had the offsite backup in case of fire, theft, flood, etc.
+I had a 2nd hard drive in the dev server that I rsynced to.
+I also had another computer in the office that I rsynced to, and I had the offsite backup in case of fire, theft, flood, etc.

 ### What changed?